napei/extractor/readme.md

 By default, the application will hide names of the files and only show a count of the archives found and a status with a number, to prevent visual spam.
 These messages can be enabled through the `-verbose` flag.

-Also, if an output file already exists, the application will continue.
-This can be overridden with the `-overwrite` flag, which will overwrite existing files.
+Also, if an output file already exists, the application will overwrite the file by default.
+This can be overridden with the `-no-overwrite` flag, which will disalow overwriting existing files.

 Basic terminal usage is shown below, where the filename relates to the latest version downloaded.